Top Business Development Manager Interview Questions with Example Answers [2022]

 What the interviewer is looking for:

-• - Knowledge of company's products and services
+• - Knowledge of client's business

 What the interviewer is looking for: